 5. Polypropylene (PP)

 Polypropylene, renowned for its chemical resistance and toughness, is often used in textiles, food containers, and automotive parts.
 It strikes a balance between toughness and affordability.
 Injection molding and thermoforming are both excellent methods for fabrication.
-While thermoforming is efficient for producing larger, less complex parts, injection molding produces intricate, small components.
+While thermoforming is efficient for producing larger, less complex parts, injection molding is more suitable for making intricate, smaller components.

 6. Polyvinyl Chloride (PVC)

 PVC is a flexible plastic that is widely used in medical equipment, vinyl flooring, and pipes.
-PVC decking is one of the applications of PVC, offering numerous advantages due to its composition of synthetic polyvinyl chloride instead of organic materials like wood pulp.
+PVC decking is an application of PVC, offering numerous advantages due to its composition of synthetic polyvinyl chloride rather than organic materials like wood pulp.
 Because it is synthetic, it is extremely resilient to water and can tolerate a variety of weather situations.
 It requires less upkeep than conventional wood decking, thus yearly sealing is not necessary.
 Additionally, it has a lifespan of at least 50 years.

 7. Polyethylene Terephthalate (PET)